thomasekdahlN/jeti/README.md

 NOTE II: ecu_16.lc is the most recently maintained.
 A lot of configuration has been sacrifised for convention - to save enough memory to make it run on -16 transmitters.

-Now supports vspeak ecu converter (my personal favorite ECU converter), Digitech ecu converter and jetcat ecu converter.
+Now supports vspeak ecu converter (my personal favorite ECU converter), Digitech ecu converter, jetcat ecu converter and experimental support for CB-Electroniks and Xicoy converters (needs testers).

 Only works with Jeti transmitter FW 4.22.